UKPLab/sentence-transformers/README.md

 - **[XLNet](sentence_transformers/models/XLNet.py)**: Uses pytorch-transformers XLNet model to map tokens to vectors.
 Example: [examples/training_stsbenchmark_xlnet.py](examples/training_stsbenchmark_xlnet.py)
 - **[WordEmbeddings](sentence_transformers/models/WordEmbeddings.py)**: Uses traditional word embeddings like word2vec or GloVe to map tokens to vectors.
 Example: [examples/training_stsbenchmark_avg_word_embeddings.py](examples/training_stsbenchmark_avg_word_embeddings.py)

-**Embedding Transformations:** These model transform token embeddings in some way
+**Embedding Transformations:** These models transform token embeddings in some way
 - **[LSTM](sentence_transformers/models/LSTM.py)**: Runs a bidirectional LSTM.
 Example: [examples/training_stsbenchmark_bilstm.py](examples/training_stsbenchmark_bilstm.py).
 - **[CNN](sentence_transformers/models/CNN.py)**: Runs a CNN model with multiple kernel sizes.
 Example: [examples/training_stsbenchmark_cnn.py](examples/training_stsbenchmark_cnn.py).
 - **[WordWeights](sentence_transformers/models/WordWeights.py)**: This model can be used after WordEmbeddings and before Pooling to apply a weighting to the token embeddings, for example, a tf-idf weighting.
 Example: [examples/training_stsbenchmark_tf-idf_word_embeddings.py](examples/training_stsbenchmark_tf-idf_word_embeddings.py).
 - **[Pooling](sentence_transformers/models/Pooling.py)**: After tokens are mapped to embeddings, we apply the pooling, where you can compute a mean/max-pooling or use the CLS-token embedding (for BERT and XLNet).
 You can also combine multiple poolings.

 **Sentence Embeddings Models:** These models map a sentence directly to a fixed size sentence embedding:
 - **[BoW](sentence_transformers/models/BoW.py)**: Computes a fixed size bag-of-words (BoW) representation of the input text.
 Can be initialized with IDF-values to create a tf-idf vector.
 Note that this model is not trainable.
-Example
+Example: [examples/training_stsbenchmark_bow.py](examples/training_stsbenchmark_bow.py)

 **Sentence Embeddings Transformations:** These models can be added once we have a fixed size sentence embedding.